 Docker Compose setup

-My plan is to be able to do a docker-compose up to be to run an instance of jekyll serve on my localhost, with all the auto rebuilding and live reloading goodies.
+My plan is to be able to just execute docker-compose up to run an instance of jekyll serve on my localhost, with all the auto rebuilding and live reloading goodies.

 Jekyll has an official docker image, so I created a simple docker-compose.yml file that creates a container with the official image, a volume that maps to the root of my repo and made it execute jekyll serve.